 Workfile Size.
 Qedit workfiles have a file code of 111 and their physical block size is 512 bytes (original format), 1,024 bytes (Jumbo format), or 8,192 bytes (Wide-Jumbo format).
 As many lines as possible are compressed and packed into each block, making it difficult to decide on the exact number of blocks to allocate for a new Qedit file.
 The default workfile size is 3,200 lines, assuming that each block can fit 8 lines.
 You can make the default workfile size smaller or larger by using Set Work Block nn Size nn.
 A workfile in original format cannot contain more than 65,535 lines or 32,767 blocks.
 A Jumbo or Wide-Jumbo workfile can hold up to 99,999,999 lines (maximum size is 4 GB).
-To make very small default workfiles, use Set Work Block 2 Size 99999999.
+To make very small default workfiles, use Set Work Block 16 Size 200.
+To make the largest possible workfiles, use Set Work Block 2 Size 999999999.
 In either case, the Text command will increase the size of a new workfile above the default if needed to hold the file being copied.